Bleak House

 Bleak House is the ninth novel by Charles Dickens, published in 20 monthly parts between March 1852 and September 1853.
 It is widely held to be one of Dickens' finest and most complete novels, containing one of the most vast, complex and engaging arrays of minor characters and sub-plots in his entire canon.
 Dickens tells all of these both through the narrative of the novel's heroine, Esther Summerson, and as an omniscient narrator.
 Memorable characters include the menacing lawyer Tulkinghorn, the friendly but depressive John Jarndyce and the childish Harold Skimpole.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bleak House" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bleak House" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools